 - Outline a personal interpretation of what being professional means to them.

-- Demonstrate a substantial commitment to continuing professional development and how you pursue if practically
+- Demonstrate a personal commitment to continuing professional development and how they pursue it practically.

-- Indicate and account for how you reconcile the requirements and goals of the workplace with the exercise of professional practice, and the mobilisation and utilisation of tacit knowledge within it
+- Indicate how they reconcile the requirements and goals of the workplace with the exercise of professional practice and the mobilisation and utilisation of experience within it.

-- Evidence how you use the workplace as a source of personal learning, along with how you encourage and support the development of team members and direct reports.
+- Evidence how they use the workplace as a source of personal learning, along with how they encourage and support the development of team members and direct reports.